dis-unige/swisscovery-vu3/js/prm-location-holdings-after/usi-location-open-close/README.md

 IT : A scaffale chiuso
 ```

+Additionnaly, if you're using a custom label to specify the list of closed locations (see previous section), that label needs to
+be defined as well.

 It also requires two icons to be stored in the view's `img` directory.
 Mind that their URL in `usi-location-open-close.html` has the view ID
 hard coded, which needs to be edited according to yours.